Legal Advice

 For example, this might include performance-related bonuses or other forms of incentive.
 You may decide to offer rewards for contributions to suggestion programmes or invite key employees to take part in employee share programmes.
 You can also offer selected employees ‘perks’ such as a company car, gym membership, health insurance or other attractive benefits.

 This is a brief outline of the requirements for preparing a permanent employment contract.
-As this contract is a legal document, you may need to take professional advice to ensure your contract is compliant.
+As this is a legal document, professional advice may be required to ensure the contract is compliant and appropriately tailored to your business.
 If you would like to discuss your contract or would like professional help in preparing a new contract, our team of experienced small business lawyers have extensive experience in employment law and will be glad to help.

 To find out more, please contact us on 0207 043 4000 or info@accountsandlegal.co.uk.